TenjinInc/Sinatra-Bouncer/README.md

 ## API
 #### can
-Any route declared with #can will be accepted this request without further challenge.
+Any route declared with #can will be accepted without further challenge.

 ```ruby
 rules do